hugo-vm29/chainwards-app/README.md

 To claim or view your NFT collection you should have the wallet address you are planning to use already added to Metamask as well.

+Demo videos are available in the `/demo_videos` folder.

 ## Running the application

 Prerequisites: